 As noted above, the Fund has non-trading market risk as a result of investing in short-term United States Treasury Obligations, T-Bill ETFs and money market mutual funds.
-As such, the market risk represented by these investments is not expected to be material.
+The market risk represented by these investments is not expected to be material.

-OUALITATIVE DISCLOSURES REGARDING MEANS OF MANAGING RISK EXPOSURE
+QUALITATIVE DISCLOSURES REGARDING MEANS OF MANAGING RISK EXPOSURE

-Under ordinary circumstances, the Managing Owner's discretionary power is limited to determining whether the Fund will make a distribution.
-Under emergency or extraordinary circumstances, the Managing Owner's discretionary powers increase, but remain circumscribed.
-These special circumstances, for example, include the unavailability of the Index or certain natural or man-made disasters.
+Under ordinary circumstances, the Managing Owner's exercise of discretionary power is limited to determining whether the Fund will make a distribution.
+Under emergency or extraordinary circumstances, the Managing Owner's use of its discretionary powers may increase.
+These special circumstances, for example, include the unavailability of the Index or certain natural or manmade disasters.
 The Managing Owner does not actively manage the Fund to avoid losses.
 The Fund only takes long positions in investments and does not employ "stop-loss" techniques.